c4tk/c4tk/src/content/events/dfw/2015/about.md

         <header>
           <h3>HELP CREATE A CULTURE OF GENEROSITY</h3>
         </header>
-        <p>The Church and non-profits are always significantly underfunded.
-The Great Commission could be tremendously impacted and enhanced if financial resources were available.
-Build fresh user experiences that can help organizations redefine the giving experience for their patrons.
-Leverage the power of technology to encourage individuals and families to become generous to the causes and churches.
+        <p>We are all called to a life of generous sacrifice extending beyond simple financial generosity, to include generosity of our mind, love, time and possessions.
+If the Kingdom of God is to truly to be advanced by us, we need to answer the call of generosity.
+It is only when we live out this radical generosity that the Church will be unleashed in thoughtfulness, action, and resources to advance the Kingdom of God in the world.
+Create technology to encourage individuals and families to become generous in every aspect of their lives.</p>
       </section>
     </div>
     <div class="6u">